sarahgcampbell/Shiny_RCI/citation.md

 This App is free and licenced under GPL.
 Here is how you can cite and reference this app in APA 7.
 <br>

-Campbell, S. (2025). *RCI Calculator*.
+Campbell, S. (2025). *Shiny RCI Calculator*.
 Retrieved from https://github.com/sarahgcampbell/Shiny_RCI

 <br>
 <br>